YouwangDeng/Leetcode/LeetcodeNote.md

 ## Backspace String Compare
 * could use two stack
-* could use index of two string, start compare from the end of the string, increase or decrease the backspace in two for loops
+* could use index of two string, start compare from the end of the string, increase or decrease(key point) the backspace num in two for loops

     ```
     public boolean backspaceCompare(String S, String T) {